wilfredmanyara/super-octo-fortnight/README.md

 <h1> About </h1>

 This is a full-stack application that uses the MERN stack - React & material UI on front end and express.js and MongoDB on backend.
 Authentication & authorization middleware is run between the request / response cycle.

+Mongoose library is used to interact with the backend and provide object document modeling (equivalent to ORM in relational database).

 This repo contains two folders: front-end & back-end.

+The Material UI templates can be found at: https://mui.com/getting-started/templates/ React Docs can be found at: https://reactjs.org/docs/getting-started.html Node.js can be downloaded at: https://nodejs.org/en/download/ Express.js docs can be found at: https://expressjs.com/ MongoDB can be downloaded at: https://www.mongodb.com/try/download/community

 <h3> Backend Routes </h3>